genemerewether/fprime/ROS/ROS-TODO.md

 - how to disable RTTI everywhere with no ROS includes

 ### Serializable types and Ports
+- what about msg packages in another workspace?
+    - pass in BUILD_ROOT?
 - version-control?

 ### methods for converting to and from ROS message objects